Islamic economics

-In the mid-twentieth century, campaigns began promoting the idea of specifically Islamic patterns of economic thought and behavior.
+In the mid-20th century, campaigns began promoting the idea of specifically Islamic patterns of economic thought and behavior.
 By the 1970s, "Islamic economics" was introduced as an academic discipline in a number of institutions of higher learning throughout the Muslim world and in the West.
-The central features of an Islamic economy are often summarized as: (1) the "behavioral norms and moral foundations" derived from the Quran and Sunnah; (2) collection of zakat and other Islamic taxes, (3) prohibition of interest (riba) charged on loans.
+The central features of an Islamic economy are often summarized as (1) the "behavioral norms and moral foundations" derived from the Quran and Sunnah; (2) collection of zakat and other Islamic taxes; and (3) prohibition of interest (riba) charged on loans.